 Once you’re in Vigo, inquire about the museum programming in Vigo by calling the toll free local information number, 010.

-The oyster sellers in A Pedra are there every morning, as well as evenings in summer.
+The oyster sellers in A Pedra are there every morning.